Acxiom is one of the top 10 most important citation sources for Local SEO.

 The same could be said if you’re in a competitive industry like law, healthcare, or real estate.

-But startups in less competitive industries and locations can get away with.
+But startups in less competitive industries and locations may get by without it.

 We recommend against skipping Acxiom, period.
 It is an extremely powerful citation source.
 But we know that by telling you you don’t have to do it, you’re less likely to do so.
 Because we always prioritize Acxiom, your laziness let’s us keep the advantage.